 Space at fulfillment centers designed to safely process and store dangerous goods is divided among two categories: flammable and aerosol.

-Once enrolled in the Dangerous Goods program, you can see your dangerous goods storage limits by going to your Shipping Queue.
-The storage monitor section at the bottom of the page will show limits for Flammable storage and Aerosol storage.
+Once enrolled in the Dangerous Goods program, you can see your dangerous goods storage limits by going to your Shipping Queue and Inventory Performance.
+The storage monitor section at the bottom of the page will show limits for flammable storage and aerosol storage.

 Dangerous goods storage limits are based on marketplace performance and the space that you actively use.
 We regularly assess these metrics and adjust limits accordingly.
-Storage limits are not based on inventory performance scores.
+Storage limits are not based on your Inventory Performance Index score.

-To request additional dangerous goods storage, contact Seller Support and provide documented proof of need.
+To request additional dangerous goods storage, contact Selling Partner Support and provide documented proof of need.
 This documentation includes the following:

 FBA storage limits

 FBA measures storage in volume rather than units and has separate monthly storage fees for dangerous goods items.
-To see how your products are categorized and how much cubic feet they occupy, see FBA Inventory Age and the Inventory Age report.
+To see how your products are categorized and how much cubic feet they occupy, go to FBA Inventory Age and the Inventory Age report.

-For more information, see FBA inventory storage limits.
+For more information, go to FBA inventory storage limits.